alexclaydon/tinybox/README.md

-# enviro
+# tinybox

 ## Introduction

-Monorepo for an as-yet-unnamed renter data platform, currently referred to herein as "enviro".
+Monorepo for an as-yet-unnamed renter data platform, working title "tinybox".

 There are two main "applications" in this repo: the ETL pipeline (`tools/etl`), and the web app (`tools/web`).
 The ETL pipeline uses the [Dagster](https://dagster.io/) framework; the web app uses the [Django](https://www.djangoproject.com/) framework.

-Currently, the purposes of this `README.md` file are to (i) sketch out the structure of the repo at a high level; and (ii) describe how to set up a local development environment.
+Currently, the purposes of this `README.md` file are to (i) sketch out the structure of the repo at a high level; and (ii) describe how to set up a local development environment, which of necessity includes (iii) some instruction on how to use our Python package manager, Hatch and (iv) establish some development conventions.
 Note that it is entirely possible to work on the web app without touching the ETL pipeline, and vice versa - they are independent of each other (although they currently share a single project Python interpreter).

-In due course, this `README.md` will also contain (i) a more complete introduction to the project, (ii) instructions for deploying the application to a production environment, and (iii) contribution guidelines.
+In due course, this `README.md` will also contain (i) a more complete introduction to the project and (ii) instructions for deploying the application to a production environment.

 The `ARCHITECTURE.md` file will contain a high-level overview of the project architecture, including diagrams written in the D2 diagramming DSL, using the C4 paradigm (https://c4model.com/) for simplicty and clarity.

 On the other hand, comprehensive development documentation will live under the `docs` folder.
 If you need to add documentation while developing, please do so there under the relevant application subfolder.

 This repo is structured using [src-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/): local library code is in `src`, and the main applications are in `tools`.
 Accordingly, if you need to write an _importable_ Python module, please do so in a subfolder under `src` and import it into the relevant application in `tools`.
 This will allow us to keep the main applications as clean as possible.
 When invoked, Hatch automatically ensures that all library code under `src` is installed in [development mode](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode), rendering it callable from anywhere else in the project.
 There is no need to do so manually.

+## Contributions

+This project uses [semantic versioning](https://semver.org/) and is currently in pre-release.
+The `main` branch is protected and requires pull requests to be reviewed and approved before merging.
+Please use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages.
+This will allow us to automatically generate changelog and release notes.

 ## Local development environment setup